ebo-arcadia/ebo-lee.github.io/object_relational_mapping.md

 37. queried relational tables with a many-to-one relationship conditionally using relational operator '__eq__' along with filter() and join()
 38. resolved cartesian warning and side effect using join() statement
 39. queried relational tables filtering common rows & columns using relationship operators include contains(), any(), has(), __ne__(), __eq__()
+40. understood the difference among different loading techniques including lazy, eager, and no loading in relational database
+41. understood the advantages and disadvantages of each loading technique
+42. implemented eager loading techniques for querying relational tables, verified and displayed returned result set